zaphar/jeremy.marzhillstudios.com/content/perception-is-sticky.md

 against that cultural drift once it starts.
 Both the sticky and communicable natures of perception serve to make it one of the things that can make or break a culture.
 Unfortunately, there is only about a 50/50 chance that you'll be starting with positive perception from the beginning.
-Generally, you'll be starting out with a handicap.
+Chances are you'll be starting out with a handicap.

 ## Perception is rarely a reflection of reality